-Sullivan University operates on an 11-week quarter schedule, which includes some 5.5 week modules within each term.
-Clock hour determination is based on lecture-11, lab-22, and externship/clinical-33.
+Most of Sullivan University operates on an 11-week quarter schedule, which includes some 5.5 week modules within each term.
+Some programs operate on a 12-week schedule, which includes some 6-week modules within each term.

 Enrollment Status